microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-01.md

 ![hubnspoke noARS](/xxx-AzureRouteServer/Student/Resources/media/Azure%20Route%20Server%20WTH%20Challenge1.png)

-This hack offers configuration templates using Cisco 1000v that you can leverage (below) for each component, the Central Network Virtual Appliance and the On Premises environment simulation "onprem vnet".
+This hack offers configuration templates using Cisco CSR 1000v (no license required) that you can leverage (below) for each component, the Central Network Virtual Appliance and the On Premises environment simulation "onprem vnet".
 If you prefer or are experienced with other vendor, please feel free to deploy and provide your own configuration.

-The number of Spokes is up to the student.
+The number of spokes is up to the student.
 Two is the suggested number.

-***NOTE:** Please keep in mind, the vendor of your choice will be the one used through the course of this WTH.*
+> ***NOTE:** Please keep in mind, the vendor of your choice will be the one used through the course of this hack.*

 ## Success Criteria

 At the end of this challenge, you should:

 - Have a basic Hub and Spoke Topology in Azure connecting to a simulated On Premises Environment.
-- Verify all traffic is inspected by the Central Network Virtual Appliance:
+- Verify all traffic is going through the Central Network Virtual Appliance:
   - spoke-to-spoke
   - spokes-to-onprem
   - onprem-to-hub
-  - on-prem-to-spokes
+  - onprem-to-spokes

 ## Learning Resources